Hirakata: Ethnic Koreans

 As of 2013 the city has about 2,000 ethnic Koreans.
 Most Hirakata Koreans, including children of school age, use Japanese names.
 Many Koreans in Hirakata operate their own businesses.
 Hirakata has the "mother's society" or "Omoni no Kai", a voluntary association of ethnic Korean mothers.
 It also has branches of the Chongryon and Mindan, Japan's two major Korean associations.
 Hirakata has no particular Korean neighborhoods.
 There were about 3,000 ethnic Koreans in Hirakata in the pre-World War II period.
 In the 1930s Hirakata Koreans, fearful of keeping their own jobs, had negative attitudes towards Osaka-based Koreans who were looking for employment after having lost their jobs.
 Military construction was the most common job sector of that era's Korean population.
 Eriko Aoki stated that in 2013 there was still a sense of difference between the Koreans in Hirakata and the Koreans in Osaka.

 History

 The area of the modern city of Hirakata was within ancient Kawachi Province.
-The place name of "Hirakata" is very old, appearing in the Kojiki, Nihon Shoki and other ancient texts.
-During the Asuka period, the early Buddhist temple of Kudara-dera indicates the settlement of many immigrants from Baekje in the Korean Peninsula from an early time.
-During the Heian period, the hills from Katano to part of Hirakata were called "Katano ga Hara" and were a hunting ground for the imperial family and were famous for cherry blossoms.
-The Osaka Kaidō, an extension of the Tōkaidō highway passed through the area, and in the Edo Period Hirakata-juku developed as a post station on the highway and a river port on the Yodo River.
+The place name "Hirakata" is in the Kojiki and Nihon Shoki.
+The Buddhist temple of Kudara-dera dates to the Asuka period.

 The Hirakata Town was established with the creation of the modern municipalities system on April 1, 1889.
 Hirakata was elevated to city status on August 1, 1947.
 On April 1, 2001, Hirakata was designated as a special city of Japan.
 On April 1, 2014, Hirakata became a Core city with increased local autonomy.